Yamato-Security/hayabusa/README-English.md

 You can also manually download and extract Hayabusa from [https://github.com/Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa).

-After that, you need to download a pre-compiled binary for the Windows, Linux or macOS at the [Releases](https://github.com/Yamato-Security/hayabusa/releases) page and save it to the `hayabusa` root folder.
+After that, you need to download a pre-compiled binary for Windows or macOS at the [Releases](https://github.com/Yamato-Security/hayabusa/releases) page and save it to the `hayabusa\bin` folder.

+There are two different versions of the evtx library being used when compiled: `0.6.7` and `0.7.2`.
+The `0.7.2` version should work but we have only tested it with `0.6.7` so please use that version if you experience any problems with `0.7.2`.

 # Compiling from source (Optional)
 If you have rust installed, you can compile from source with the following command: